whirlibulf/engine/docs/basic-usage.md

 **Important**: All your own files to be included in the build process need to be listed in the `component.json` file.

+## The HTML file

+To run the example code, an HTML file is needed to do two things:

+1. Include the `build/build.js` file which includes all the game, engine and third-party code.

+2. Create a canvas element on the screen which will be used by the rendering system.